 Want to give homebrewing some St. John's wort gruit ale at home?
 You'll find two recipes in Stephen Harrod Buhners' book Sacred and Herbal Healing Beers, along with over 100 other recipes for ancient and indigenous beers and meads from more than 30 countries.

 Of course, you don't have to brew or even drink beer to reap the benefits of St. John's wort.
 According to a study by scientists at University Of North Carolina at Chapel Hill, the herb may even help those who want to cut back on their alcohol consumption, a benefit the researchers attribute to the plant's active ingredient, hypericin.

 If you still like the idea of "brewing" up some St. John's wort, try this St. John's wort herbal tea recipe from Delishably.
 The recipe calls for the dried herb, but if you prefer using fresh, simply double the quantity.

-WishGarden Herbs also includes St. John’s wort in some of our favorite herbal tinctures and topical treatments.
-To ease anxiety and combat stress, try our Emotional Ally Anxiety & Duress Aid.
-To soothe sore muscles, opt for our Muscular-Skeletal Recovery Tonic (to be taken internally) or our Arnica Oil with St. John’s Wort (to be applied to the skin and rubbed into the muscle).
+WishGarden Herbs also includes St. John's wort in some of our favorite herbal tinctures and topical treatments.
+To ease concerns and combat stress, try our Emotional Ally: A Big Herbal Hug.
+To soothe sore muscles, opt for our Deep Recovery Musclar-Skeletal (to be taken internally) or our Arnica Oil with St. John's Wort (to be applied to the skin and rubbed into the muscle).